muhammadghazali/kabam-kernel/README.md

 Developer's Note
 ================

-CONTRIBUTE TO BRANCH `dev` ONLY PLEASE!!!
+`DO NOT CONTRIBUTE TO BRANCH MASTER PLEASE!!!`

+CREATE A FEATURE BRANCH INSTEAD!

 Run jshint with: